michaeluno/amazon-auto-links/readme.txt

 = 3.12.0 =
 - Added an option to clear caches by type.

+= 3.11.1 =
+- Fixed a bug that `Country` unit option was not property set for some cases.

 = 3.11.0 - 01/25/2019 =
 - Optimized item look-up (GetItems) PA-API requests.
 - Added the ability to capture Amazon Associates Link Builder block contents and shortcodes.